ONLINE REGISTRATION & FEE PAYMENT for the 2021-22 school year:

 Si usted desea que este documento sea traducido, por favor llame a la oficina del Programa de aprendices del idioma inglés al número 617-559-6043

-It is the intention of the Newton Public Schools that no student is denied participation in school-sponsored activities and bus transportation due to inability to pay.
+It is the intention of the Newton Public Schools that no student is denied participation in school-sponsored activities and bus transportation due to the inability to pay.
 Waivers are based on income and family size as well as special circumstances or temporary hardships.